-- 3. After the calculations have been run, copy column AE from Section 1 to the appropriate PY blank column in section 2.
-Use the Paste Special, Values and Number Formatting when copying to ensure that the allocation shares are recorded as values rather than relative reference cells or formulas. (if the sum of column AE in Section 1 is greater that 100.0000%, copy the first column where the total equals 100.0000% to Section 2) - 4.
-After copying to Section 2, enter a comment in the header of the column that tells which column was used from Section 1. - 5.
-If a column of allocation shares other than column AE from Section 1 is used as the calculated allocation shares, the Allocations developer must change the references in Section 3, column C to reflect the Section 1 column used.
-Add a note to the Updates Tab that the reference was changed. - 3-Part TAB: This tab is used to calculate allocation shares from the 3 factors in the WIA legislation.
+- In Section 2, ensure that the Allocation Shares for the most recent program year are actual values, not cell references.
+If they are cell references or formulas, copy the Allocation share column onto itself using Paste Special, Values and Number Formatting.
+This will convert the relative references or formulas to values. - Change the references in Section 1, Column C to references the allocation shares from the most recent program year prior to the year allocations are being calculated for. - After the calculations have been run, copy Column AE from Section 1 to the appropriate program year blank column in Section 2.
+Use the Paste Special, Values and Number Formatting when copying to ensure that the allocation shares are recorded as values rather than relative reference cells or formulas. (if the sum of Column AE in Section 1 is greater that 100.0000%, copy the first column where the total equals 100.0000% to Section 2) - After copying to Section 2, enter a comment in the header of the column that tells which column was used from Section 1. - If a column of allocation shares other than Column AE from Section 1 is used as the calculated allocation shares, the Allocations developer must change the references in Section 3, Column C to reflect the Section 1 column used.
+Add a note to the Updates Tab that the reference was changed.

+3-Part TAB: This tab is used to calculate allocation shares from the 3 factors in the WIOA legislation.
 The 3-part formula is set up to calculate a share that a WDA would receive of the State's allotment if based solely on the factors in the Act.
 Each factor is 1/3 of the share.
-The factors are the relative share the WDA's economically disadvantaged adults or youth makeup of the State's economically disadvantaged adults or youth, the relative share the WDA makes up of the State's unemployed in excess of 4.5% and the WDA's share of unemployed living in the State's ASUs (above 6.5%).
+The factors are the relative share the WDA's economically disadvantaged adults or youth make up of the State's economically disadvantaged adults or youth, the relative share the WDA makes up of the State's unemployed in excess of 4.5% and the WDA's share of unemployed living in the State's ASUs(above 6.5%).

 The results of this page are exported to Column E in Section 1 in the Calc Adult and the Calc Youth Tabs where they are compared to the hold harmless levels.

 The Allocations developer has very little to do on this sheet.
-Everything is either calculated by formula within cells from data brought into this tab from ASU-EU Calculator Tab, data imported from ASU-EU Calculator or data hard coded into columns I & J from the 2000 Census.
-The data in column I, "Adult Economic Disadvantaged," & J, "Youth Economic Disadvantaged," changes one time per decade and must be updated by hand - based on instructions from the Department of Labor.
+Everything is either calculated by formula within cells from data brought into this tab from ASU-EU Calculator Tab, data imported from ASU-EU Calculator or data hard coded into Columns I & J from the 2000 Census.

+The data in Column I, "Adult Economic Disadvantaged," & J, "Youth Economic Disadvantaged," changes one time per decade and must be updated by hand - based on instructions from the DOL.

-• DW 6-Part TAB: This sheet is used to aggregate the six dislocated worker factors together to generate an allocation share based on economic factors only.
+DW 6-Part TAB: This sheet is used to aggregate the six DW factors together to generate an allocation share based on economic factors only.
 Each of the gray columns represents results from other tabs and their weighting factor is listed in the last row of the chart.
 For each WDA, Column C is the sum of each factor value multiplied by its weighting.
 The numbers in the non-shaded columns are informational and provide context for the numbers in the shaded columns but are not used in the calculations.
 The values in Column C are exported to Tab Calc DW, Column E for use in adjusting the allocation shares by Hold harmless.